 - 1. Appeal of an Administrative Hearing: - a.
-The appeal is deemed to have merit and the Director of Student Conduct and Community Standards will refer the case to be re-heard by a new Conduct Council. - b.
-The appeal is deemed to have merit and the Director of Student Conduct and Community Standards will modify any sanction(s) at their discretion. - c.
+The appeal is deemed to have merit and the Director of Student Advocacy and Accountability will refer the case to be re-heard by a new Hearing Officer. - b.
+The appeal is deemed to have merit and the Director of Student Advocacy and Accountability will modify any sanction(s) at their discretion. - c.
 The appeal does not create sufficient grounds to re-hear the case or modify sanctions and is denied. - 2.
 Appeal of a Formal Hearing: - a.
-The appeal is deemed to have merit and the Community Review Board will refer the case to be re-heard by a new Conduct Review Council/Formal Hearing. - b.
+The appeal is deemed to have merit and the Community Review Board will refer the case to be re-heard by a new Hearing Officer or set of Hearing Panel members. - b.
 The appeal is deemed to have merit and the Community Review Board will modify any finding of responsibility and/or sanction at their discretion. - c.
 The appeal does not create sufficient grounds to re-hear the case or modify the findings/sanctions and is denied.

-Please note: The review body will be deferential to the original Conduct Council, assuming that decisions and processes were made in good faith.
+UIW Behavioral Misconduct Procedures, Page 17 Revised August 23, 2020 Please note: The review body will be deferential to the original Hearing Officer/Panel, assuming that decisions and processes were made in good faith.
 It is the responsibility of the Appellant to prove otherwise.
 Any decision made regarding an appeal is final and cannot be appealed further.